 The module is held at the training rector VR-1 which is operated by Czech Technical University in Prague.
 The education and training within the module is oriented to the reactor physics, dosimetry, nuclear safety, and operation of nuclear reactor.
 The participants actively take part in all experiments, and independently evaluate acquired data.
 Principles of neutron detection, importance of delayed neutrons and their properties, reactor neutronics and dynamics are studied and demonstrated during various reactor experiments and measurements.
-An understanding of the reactor I&C and safety aspects of reactor I&C and safety aspects of reactor I&C and safety aspects of reactor operation are gained through hands-on reactor control.
+An understanding of the reactor I&C and safety aspects of reactor operation are gained through hands-on reactor control.